-Oculus offer several different VR headsets including the Oculus Go, the Oculus powered Samsung Gear VR, the new Oculus Quest and the Oculus Rift.
-The Oculus Rift is currently the company's flagship device that needs a PC to run, while the other devices offer a wire-free VR experience.
-But what's the difference between these devices?
+The Oculus Rift was the company's flagship VR device, but that's now being replaced by the Oculus Rift S. This is a powerful virtual reality headset that needs a PC to run, while some of the other devices offer a wire-free VR experience.
+But what's the difference between them?
 We've got all the info you need to know.

 - Samsung Gear VR: 207mm x 120mm x 99 mm weighing 345g, 64GB onboard storage and MicroSD slot

 - Oculus Go: 190mm x 105mm x 115mm weighing 467g, 32GB or 64GB storage

 - Oculus Quest: details yet to be announced

 - Oculus Rift: 391mm x 165mm x 307mm weighing 460g

 - Oculus Rift S: details yet to be announced

 Each of these virtual reality headsets offers slightly different design features that make them stand apart.
 As such, they all offer a slightly different VR experience and which you choose will depend on the results you're after.

 The Samsung Gear VR is a headset that's primarily powered by a smartphone.
 Like Google Cardboard and Google Daydream, the Samsung Gear VR is an entry-level virtual reality device that requires a phone in order to work.